mandimf/BugFarm/Mealworm-farming-guide.md

 ### **Aeration**
 It is important to allow air circulation to the meal worms' bins.
 Holes can be made on the sides and/or the top of the bins.
 Holes do not need to be wide, in fact they should be smaller than the larvae diameter.

+A common practice is to cut or drill fairly large holes in the top or upper sides of the bin (~1" diameter) and then cover the hole with screening (such as standard steel or fiberglass window screen which can be purchased in rolls)

 ## **Bags**
 The use of and soon some tests will be made and the results will be incorporated in this guide.
 For more information click [here](http://forum.openbugfarm.com/index.php?p=/discussion/46/ultra-cheap-mealworm-production).